User guide

-Giada source code is hosted and mantained on GitHub.
-It requires a C++20-compatible compiler, Git and CMake already installed.
-This document is about setting up Giada from the command line, but you can also configure and build it directly in your IDE.
+Giada's source code is hosted and maintained on GitHub.
+Building it requires a C++20-compatible compiler, Git, and CMake to already be installed.
+This document focuses on setting up Giada from the command line, but you can also configure and build it directly from your IDE.

-First of all clone the remote repository on your machine:
+First, clone the remote repository to your machine:

 git clone git@github.com:monocasual/giada.git

-a new folder giada/ will be created.
-Go inside and initialize the submodules (i.e. the dependencies):
+A new folder named giada/ will be created.
+Enter it and initialize the submodules, that is, the dependencies:

 git submodule update --init --recursive